mar10/nutree/docs/sphinx/ug_graphs.rst

     3. may have multiple arrows with same source and target nodes
     4. may not have an obvious root node (i.e. the graph is not 'rooted')
     5. may be the target of more than one arrow
+    6. may have other edge semantics as 'child of'

     As a consequence,